reactphp/promise/README.md

 Promise
 =======

-A simple and lightweight implementation of [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A) for PHP.
+A lightweight implementation of [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A) for PHP.

-If you never heard about Promises before, [read this first](https://gist.github.com/3889970).
+If you've never heard about Promises before, [read this first](https://gist.github.com/3889970).

 Example
 -------